80 Personal Finance Tips That Help Build Wealth

 16. Be more social

-Instead of heading out for an expensive night of dinner and cocktails, extend an invite to your friends to come over for a game night or to cook dinner.
-If you’re in New York, an average night out per person costs $61!
-If you spent that instead on pasta, wine, and salad, you could spread it over many more evenings and individuals.
+Instead of heading out for an expensive night of dinner and cocktails, extend an invite to your friends to come over for a game night or a potluck dinner.
+You will be pleasantly surprised at the amount of money you can save.

 17. Name your savings accounts

-Give your accounts a nickname like “Vacation” to help motivate you to save and lessen the temptation to withdraw money.
+Give your accounts a nickname like “Vacation” to help motivate you to save.
+Knowing your savings are going towards something special will lessen the temptation to withdraw money.

 Get financially motivated with these personal finance tips